JachymMracek/Bachelor-thesis-code/README.md

 TrackNet V5 – official implementation: https://github.com/codelancera-offical/TrackNetV5-SDK

+External projects were modified for my purposes, such as splitting the dataset correctly, getting ball positions, and training the models.
+However, they are external projects and need to be cloned separately.
+I am not the author of these external projects, which is why I do not include their code in the attachments.
+For the same reason, I do not include the YouTube images or the models trained on them, as this could raise copyright issues.

 ## Libraries

 If one of the libraries is not installed on your computer, run pip install -r requirements.txt